LAPACK

 LAPACK ("Linear Algebra Package") is a standard software library for numerical linear algebra.
 It provides routines for solving systems of linear equations and linear least squares, eigenvalue problems, and singular value decomposition.
 It also includes routines to implement the associated matrix factorizations such as LU, QR, Cholesky and Schur decomposition.
-LAPACK was originally written in FORTRAN 77, but moved to Fortran 90 in version 3.2 (2008).
 The routines handle both real and complex matrices in both single and double precision.
 LAPACK relies on an underlying BLAS implementation to provide efficient and portable computational building blocks for its routines.

+LAPACK was originally written in FORTRAN 77, but moved to Fortran 90 in version 3.2 (2008).

+It is officially distributed through the Netlib repository.
+Maintenance work is nowadays done in a GitHub repository.

 LAPACK was designed as the successor to the linear equations and linear least-squares routines of LINPACK and the eigenvalue routines of EISPACK.
 LINPACK, written in the 1970s and 1980s, was designed to run on the then-modern vector computers with shared memory.
 LAPACK, in contrast, was designed to effectively exploit the caches on modern cache-based architectures and the instruction-level parallelism of modern superscalar processors, and thus can run orders of magnitude faster than LINPACK on such machines, given a well-tuned BLAS implementation.
 LAPACK has also been extended to run on distributed memory systems in later packages such as ScaLAPACK and PLAPACK.

 Netlib LAPACK is licensed under a three-clause BSD style license, a permissive free software license with few restrictions.